What is AI Mode?

 For content teams, the key takeaway is that AI Mode does not just look at rankings.
 It evaluates whether your content is easy for a model to parse and whether it provides clear, specific answers.
 Pages with FAQ sections, comparison tables, step-by-step instructions, and schema markup tend to perform well.
 Strong E-E-A-T signals (Experience, Expertise, Authoritativeness, Trustworthiness) also increase your chances of being selected as a source.

-AI Overviews are short AI summaries shown at the top of regular search results.
-AI Mode is a separate, full-page experience with its own tab.
-It supports back-and-forth conversation, follow-up questions, and inputs like images and voice.
+Reality: They are separate features.
+AI Overviews are short summaries shown above regular search results.
+AI Mode is a full-page, conversational search experience in its own tab.
+It supports follow-up questions, multimodal input, and deeper reasoning.
+The optimization approach for each is different.